April 11, 2017, by Sharon Caine

 Coming soon – Office 365 roadshows for staff

-During May Information Services will be holding roadshows to provide an overview of Office 365 and give colleagues with the opportunity to ask questions about the applications and how they can be used in the workplace.
-Dates for the workshops will be confirmed later this month.
+During May and June Information Services will be holding roadshows to provide an overview of Office 365 and give colleagues with the opportunity to ask questions about the applications and how they can be used in the workplace.
+Dates for the latest roadshows can be found online here: nottingham.ac.uk/go/office365.

 Next steps …